GeekerFeng/stm32mp157-linux/Documentation/trace/ftrace.rst

 Stack trace
 -----------
 Since the kernel has a fixed sized stack, it is important not to waste it in functions.
-A kernel developer must be conscious of what they allocate on the stack.
+A kernel developer must be conscience of what they allocate on the stack.
 If they add too much, the system can be in danger of a stack overflow, and corruption will occur, usually leading to a system panic.